Architect in ChargeMario Martins

 Technical projectsNuno Grave, Engenharia, Lda

-From the architect.
+Text description provided by the architects.
 Zauia House is situated on a hill overlooking Vale da Lama, in the Lagos area of the Algarve – Portugal.
 It is built on a large property, facing east, with an amazing view of the Alvor Estuary and Lagos Bay.

 Paradoxically, the design of the house was inspired by the restrictions and limitations imposed on its construction.
 It is intended to be an architectural object of great simplicity and lightness: balanced, precise and remarkably modern.